datatrans/docs.pci-proxy.com/test_credit_card_number.md

 The following credit card numbers can be used for testing purposes in the PCI Proxy Sandbox environment.

+**Please note:** Test rules and 3D support is only needed for transactions and not for tokenization.

 | Card Type | Card Number | Expiration Date | CVV  | Test Rule | Support 3D |